ole00/ucurrent_rev2_clone/README.md

 * battery holder
 * bannana plug solder tags (cut them to size first)
 * LED on the top side of the PCB
-* slide switches (ensure the CK letters are facing the top ebge of the PCB)
+* slide switches (ensure the CK letters are facing the top edge of the PCB)
 * optionally install extra 2 standoffs into the case.
 You might need to heat the standoffs to help to melt the case a bit while screwing them in.
   Check the standoff_detail.jpg in the img directory.